 Steel is non-combustible, spark-resistant material and will not fuel a fire.
 On average, wood structural components or construction components are ranked third as the first-fired element in domestic fires by the National Fire Protection Association.

-The fire-resistant material fills the gap between each wall.
-When heated during a burn, water vapor is released which helps to keep the healthy cool inside.
-Fireproof safes are intended to reduce the amount of heat transmitted from outside to inside
+The material which is resistant to fire fills the gap between each wall.
+Water vapor is released when heated during burning which helps to keep the healthy cool inside.
+Fireproof safes are designed to reduce the heat transmitted from outside to inside